-'Consumer, Cards and Payments' The international Barclaycard business, Barclays Business Solutions and the international Wealth business.
+'Consumer, Cards and Payments' Barclays US Consumer Bank, Barclaycard Germany, Barclays Partner Finance, Barclaycard Commercial Payments, Barclaycard Payment Solutions (including merchant acquiring) and the international Wealth business.

-'Contingent capital notes (CCNs)' Interest bearing debt securities issued by Barclays Group or its subsidiaries that are either permanently written off or converted into an equity instrument from the issuer's perspective in the event of the Barclays Group's Common Equity Tier 1 (CET1) ratio falling below a specific level, or at the direction of regulators.
+'Contingent capital notes (CCNs)' Interest bearing debt securities issued by Barclays Group or its subsidiaries that are either permanently written off or converted into an equity instrument from the issuer's perspective in the event of the Common Equity Tier 1 (CET1) ratio of the relevant Barclays Group entity falling below a specific level, or at the direction of regulators.

 'Conversion Trigger' Used in the context of Contingent Capital Notes and AT1 securities.
 A capital adequacy trigger event occurs when the CET1 ratio of the bank falls below a certain level (the trigger) as defined in the Terms & Conditions of the instruments issued.
-See Contingent Capital Notes.
+See 'Contingent capital notes'.